message/iata/DO.md

 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least three weeks before arrival.
 - This does not apply to passengers younger than 5 years.
 3. Passengers arriving from Venezuela must have an authorization obtained from immigration authorities before departure.
-4. Passengers must complete an "Electronic Ticket" at <a href="https://eticket.migracion.gob.do/">https://eticket.migracion.gob.do/</a>.
-This will generate a QR code which must be presented upon arrival.
+4. Passengers must complete an "Electronic Ticket" at <a href="https://eticket.migracion.gob.do/">https://eticket.migracion.gob.do/</a> before departure.
+This will generate a QR code which must be presented at check-in and upon arrival.
 5. Passengers could be subject to a COVID-19 test upon arrival.
 - This does not apply to:
 - passengers with a negative COVID-19 antigen or PCR test taken at most 72 hours before arrival; or